clvrmktg/xps/content/services/warehousing/index.md

 answer = """Our facility is in western New Providence, strategically positioned near major ports, Customs, and delivery routes for faster cargo handling and distribution."""

 [[faq]]
-question = "Do you offer both short- and long-term storage?" answer = """Yes.
+question = "Do you offer both short and long-term storage?" answer = """Yes.
 We provide flexible storage options—from a few days to several months—depending on your needs.
-Whether you're staging shipments or storing overflow inventory, we’ve got space for you."""
+Whether you're staging shipments or storing overflow inventory, we've got space for you."""

 [[faq]]
 question = "Is the warehouse secure?"